AV Infrastructure & Broadcast Engineering

 Broadcast Production & Engineering Coordinator

-My first role where I was fully responsible for both building the system and keeping it running.
+My first role where I was fully responsible for both building the system from scratch and keeping it running.
 The constraints were real: small budget, no infrastructure, no precedent.
 I had to think my way through every decision.
 Managing a team while the system is live every match week is a different kind of pressure from building it in the first place.

 LED Tech — Arena EDM Show